zzzprojects/Eval-Expression.NET/docs/pages/api/eval-execute.md

 var result = Eval.Execute<int>("X*Y", new { X = 2, Y = 3 }); // return 6
 {% endhighlight %}

-> Use Execute over Compile when you need to run the expression only once.

 ## Eval.Execute&lt;TResult&gt;

 ### Problem